binarybots/Binary-and-Deriv-Bot-XML/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/Tr-reny/Binary-Bot-XML/blob/master/LICENCE) file for details.